oroinc/documentation/user/back-office/sales/price-lists/auto.rst

 #.
 Start editing the required price list or click **Create Price List** to create a new one.

 #.
 In the **Product Assignment** section, set up the product list.
 To complete this, in the **Rule** field, insert criteria into the text area to filter products in the catalog with the |Symfony2 expression language| and the operators from the left.
-The system validates the expression syntax to make sure it is error-free.
+The system validates the expression syntax to make sure it is error-free (as illustrated in the screenshot below).

    .. image:: /user/img/sales/pricelist/advanced-query-builder.png
       :alt: The advanced query builder in the Product Assignment section